 - Format and sample citation for various types of maps.
 Format is adapted from Cartographic Citations: A Style Guide, which follows Chicago style.

 - Printable, two-page handout listing several map formats and providing a general description and a sample citation for each.
-Format is adapted from Cartographic Citations: A Style Guide, which follows Chicago style.
-PDF format requires Adobe Reader.
+Format is adapted from 1992 edition of Cartographic Citations: A Style Guide, which follows Chicago style.

 - Examples of how to cite digital geographic data used in Geographic Information Systems (GIS), image processing systems, and other modelling software.The style being followed is not indicated.